kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 ### Goals

-- Provide an interface for plugging in a "cluster provider", which provides a dynamic set of clusters that should be reconciled by registered controllers.
+- Allow 3rd-parties to implement an (optional) multi-cluster provider Go interface that controller-runtime will use (if configured on the manager) to dynamically attach and detach registered controllers to clusters that come and go.
-- Provide a way to natively write controllers that
+- With that, provide a way to natively write controllers for these patterns:
-  1. (UNIFORM MULTI-CLUSTER CONTROLLER) operate on multiple clusters in a uniform way, i.e. reconciling the same resources on multiple clusters, **optionally**
+  1. (UNIFORM MULTI-CLUSTER CONTROLLERS) operate on multiple clusters in a uniform way, i.e. reconciling the same resources on multiple clusters, **optionally**
      - sourcing information from one central hub cluster
      - sourcing information cross-cluster.

       Example: distributed `ReplicaSet` controller, reconciling `ReplicaSets` on multiple clusters.
-  2. (AGGREGATING MULTI-CLUSTER CONTROLLER) operate on one central hub cluster aggregating information from multiple clusters.
+  2. (AGGREGATING MULTI-CLUSTER CONTROLLERS) operate on one central hub cluster aggregating information from multiple clusters.

      Example: distributed `Deployment` controller, aggregating `ReplicaSets` across multiple clusters back into a central `Deployment` object.

-- Allow clusters to dynamically join and leave the set of clusters a controller operates on.
-- Allow logical clusters where a set of clusters is actually backed by one physical informer store.
-- Allow 3rd-parties to plug in their multi-cluster adapter (in source code) into an existing multi-cluster-compatible code-base.
+#### Low-Level Requirements

+- Allow event sources to be cross-cluster such that:
+  1. Multi-cluster events can trigger reconciliation in the one central hub cluster.
+  2. Central hub cluster events can trigger reconciliation on multiple clusters.
+- Allow reconcilers to look up objects through (informer) indexes from specific other clusters.
-- Minimize the amount of changes to make a controller-runtime controller multi-cluster-compatible, in a way that 3rd-party projects have no reason to object these kind of changes.
+- Minimize the amount of changes to make a controller-runtime controller multi-cluster-compatible, in a way that 3rd-party projects have no reason to object to these kind of changes.

 Here we call a controller to be multi-cluster-compatible if the reconcilers get reconcile requests in cluster `X` and do all reconciliation in cluster `X`.
 This